Albert0147/AaD_SFDA/README.md

 ### code on VisDA
 **We use pytoch 1.3 with cuda 10.0**
+**Attention: Please note that the kl_div in pytorch equals to dot product if there is no log for the input.**

 Download VisDA dataset and change the path in the code to it.
 First train model on Source domain, directly run src_pretrain.py